 Oatmeal is healthy as it is a great source of important vitamins, minerals, fiber, and antioxidants.
 Oats and oatmeal have many health benefits including weight loss, stabilized blood sugar levels, and a reduced risk of heart disease.

 Cooked oatmeal lasts about 4-5 days in the fridge.
 However, oatmeal can be frozen and stored for up to 3 months.

 Oatmeal alone contains protein (but only about 6 grams per cup).
-If you want to make high protein oats without protein powder then use a higher protein liquid choice like soy milk or cow’s milk.
-You can also add non-fat Greek yogurt or cottage cheese, chia seeds, hemp seeds, seed butter or nut butter.
-There are many healthy ways to add protein into your morning bowl of oats without protein powder.
+If you want to make high-protein oats without protein powder then use a higher-protein liquid choice like soy milk or cow’s milk.
+You can also add non-fat Greek yogurt or cottage cheese, chia seeds, hemp seeds, seed butter, or nut butter.
+There are many healthy ways to add protein to your morning bowl of oats without protein powder.

 Yes.
 Add a serving size of protein powder to the mixture and an extra ½ a cup of milk and enjoy!

 The Best High Protein Oatmeal Without Protein Powder

 - 2 cups soy milk